KaimingTao/Think-Kendo/checklist_before_practice.md

 - `What I want to practice`
 - `What I want to improve`
+  - recommend to have two in mind
 - `What things I learnt from last practice I can improve`
+- make sure to focus on the practice

+## Body condition

+- check if body is in good condition
+- `Do I need tape some place`